ibm-cloud-docs/vpc/about-reserved-virtual-servers.md

 # About Reservations for VPC
 {: #about-reserved-virtual-servers-vpc}

-{{site.data.keyword.cloud}} Reservations are a great option when you want significant cost savings and guaranteed resources for future deployments.
+{{site.data.keyword.cloud}} Reservations are a great option when you want significant cost savings and dedicated resources for future deployments.
 You can choose a 1 or 3-year term, server quantity, specific profile, and provision those servers when needed.
 {: shortdesc}

 Reservations offer many advantages, including the following benefits: